Maki-Daisuke/estelle/README.md

 If the thumbnailing task is successfully queued, `/queue` will return `202 Accepted`.
 If the thumbnail already exists, it will return `200 OK`.

+### `/status`

+Returns status of thumbnail.
+This will return response immediately, that is, it does not block until the thumbnail task is done.

+The status is shown as status code as follows:

+- 200: the requested thumbnail already exists
+- 202: the requested thumbnail has been queued to thumbnail
+- 404: the requested thumbnail does not exist

 #### Query Parameters